Skip to main content

 You can make one or the other, or both of these at the same time.
 To proceed you need to choose the person or people you would like to act on your behalf and discuss with them.

-There are professional providers that charge to make a Power of Attorney.
 We have found that if you can make a will online you can probably complete the process (including registration) for the Power of Attorney.
-Doing it this way can save you hundreds of pounds.
+Doing it this way can save you money.
 You will still need to pay the government registration fee though!
+If you want to make your LPAs direct you should go to the government’s website and follow the instructions.

 If you have a will you still need a Power of Attorney and vice versa.
 A good way to think about it is: the Power of Attorney runs during your lifetime and expires upon death.
 A will has no power during your lifetime but is triggered by death.

 Please note that your Attorney under a LPA cannot write or update your will.
 Only you can do that.
 If you are worried about illness or mental capacity issues please make sure you complete your will without delay either by making a will online or (if you are worried about mental capacity issues or a legal challenge) with a traditional solicitor.
+In either event you should make evidence of your mental capacity using Capacity Vault.